ehrenz/campus-lost-found/README.md

-Teacher Notes
+## For the Instructor

-To access the administrator section, please click the "LOST & FOUND" title on the homepage.
+To access the admin page, click the **"LOST & FOUND"** title located at the top of the homepage.

-Admin Password: admin123

-The administrator panel allows you to:

-Review submitted items
-Approve pending submissions
-Edit item information
-Mark items as returned
-Delete items
+**Password:** `admin123`

+The admin page is used to review and manage lost-and-found submissions, including approving, editing, returning, and deleting items.